Max Payne 3: Reception

-Max Payne 3 received "generally favorable" reviews, according to review aggregator Metacritic, calculating an average score of 87 out of 100 based on 31 reviews for the PlayStation 3 version, 86 out of 100 based on 80 reviews for the Xbox 360 version, and 87 out of 100 based on 30 reviews for the PC version.
-Among its strengths, reviewers cited its story and action; reviewers were critical of the sharp departure in tone and style that defined the original games.
-According to Take-Two Interactive, Max Payne 3 shipped approximately 3 million units in its first week.
-In the first month, the game sold 440,000 units in the United States.
-One year after the release, the game had managed to sell 4 million copies.
-Max Payne 3 received Best Animation at the 2012 Inside Gaming Awards.
-It also received multiple nominations from other gaming publications, including Best Shooter, Top Gaming Moment (Hoboken Graveyard Shootout), and Ultimate Game of the Year by Golden Joystick Award; Best Action/adventure Games of 2012 by Destructoid; Best Shooter, Best Song in a Game ("Tears" by Health), Best Original Score, and Best Performance By a Human Male (James McCaffrey as Max Payne) by Spike Video Game Awards; PS3 Game of the Year and Shooter of the Year by GameSpot; and Best Animation by the National Academy of Video Game Trade Reviewers.
+Max Payne 3 received "generally favorable" reviews from critics, according to review aggregator website Metacritic.

 Game Informer gave the game 9.25/10, stating "As much as Max Payne 3 is a fascinating portrait of a man, it tells a great, action-packed story that runs in-stride with Max's inner turmoil."
 GamesRadar gave a perfect score of 5 stars and stated, "Between its pacing, its presentation, and its excellent gunplay, Max Payne 3 has raised the bar for other action games to follow.
 Welcome back."
 The Guardian gave a perfect score of 5 stars and they called it "A masterpiece of underworld carnality, depravity and violence."

 IGN gave 9/10, and stated "It touches on the disparity between rich and poor, and how resentment and desperation can fester in the slums and the penthouses alike."
 Destructoid also gave 9/10, stating "Packed with fast action, brutal violence, and a striking cinematic style, all of the stops have been pulled out to make this the most exciting entry in the series to date."
 Polygon gave 9/10, stating "It is uncompromisingly excellent, with a sense of focus that has secured Max Payne's legacy once again."